JGLTechnologies/DPYS/README.md

 # Command to list all current reaction roles in the guild
 @commands.slash_command(name="listrr")
-async def listrr(inter: disnake.MessageCommandInteraction):
+async def listrr(inter: disnake.ApplicationCommandInteraction):
     await dpys.rr.display(inter, "Your dir goes here.")

 # Command to remove reaction role info from the database
 @commands.slash_command(name="rrclear")
-async def rrclear(inter: disnake.MessageCommandInteraction, id: str = commands.Param(
+async def rrclear(inter: disnake.ApplicationCommandInteraction, id: str = commands.Param(
     description="The id or list of ids of the reaction roles you want to remove")):
     """
     Putting "all" as the id argument will wipe all reaction role data for the guild.